-- Waiting too long to buy a POS system.
+Waiting too long to buy a POS system

 The number one mistake made by a lot of first-time retailers is buying a POS system just a week or two before opening their store.
-They spend all of their time buying merchandise, managing tradespeople and hiring employees.
-But the important task of purchasing a POS system is often left until the last few weeks, or days, before opening.
+They spend all of their time buying merchandise, managing tradespeople, and hiring employees.
+However, the important task of purchasing a retail POS system is often left until the last few weeks, or days, before opening.
 This is a huge mistake because the process of evaluating POS systems, choosing the right one for your business, and then deploying it can take weeks or even months.
-It’s not a trivial task; it’s a big job and it’s a complicated one.
-So start your evaluation as soon as possible; why not right after you sign the lease agreement for your store?
+It’s not a trivial task, it’s a big job and it’s a complicated one.
+So, start your evaluation as soon as possible; why not right after you sign the lease agreement for your store?
 You can use the next few months to evaluate systems and find the one that best suits your business and budget.
 Oh, and make sure you learn how long it will take to order all your hardware components and perform the specific tasks necessary to deploy your system.
-You don’t want to go through a long evaluation process to find the right system, then find out that you don’t have enough time to deploy it before you open your store.
+You don’t want to go through a long evaluation process to find the right system, and then find out that you don’t have enough time to deploy it before you open your store.
 Your vendor should be able to provide a basic overview of the deployment process, including approximate delivery times of any hardware components, and a list of tasks you will have to complete on your own before you can start using the system.
 Work with your vendor to create a realistic installation and training schedule that will ensure your POS system and your employees will be ready to go when your store opening day arrives.

-- Buying the hardware before the software.
+Buying the POS hardware before the software

 - They buy a computer system with a regular monitor, and then they buy a software program that relies heavily on using a touch-screen monitor.
 Now they have to buy a touch-screen monitor and they have a regular monitor that collects dust and takes up space.